-Of particular importance is its role in the seminal work of Maulik, Nekrasov, Okounkov, and Pandharipande \cite{MNOP}, connecting the Gromov-Witten theory and Donaldson-Thomas theory for threefolds.
+Of particular importance is its role in the seminal work of Maulik, Nekrasov, Okounkov, and Pandharipande \cite{MNOP}, connecting Gromov-Witten theory and Donaldson-Thomas theory for threefolds.
 In the process of developing this correspondence, Okounkov and Pandharipande observed the following parity phenomenon (see e.g. \cite{PandharipandeLecture}).

 \begin{conj}[Okounkov-Pandharipande, 2006] For all $z\in \Hilb^d(\AA^3)$, we have

 \end{conj}

 This is a somewhat bizarre statement: in general, there is no reason to expect a scheme to have (regular) jumps in tangent space dimensions.
 It might be a manifestation of some hidden structure of points in $\AA^3$.
 For instance, $d$ has the same parity as $3d$, which is the dimension of the smoothable component; thus, Conjecture \ref{ConjOP} suggests that the tangent spaces to points away from the smoothable component may still have some relation to the smoothable component.
 We emphasize that this is a phenomenon special for threefolds: clearly, the dimension of tangent spaces to $\Hilb^d(\AA^2)$ is constant, whereas tangent spaces to $\Hilb^d(\AA^n)$ do not exhibit any noteworthy pattern for $n \geq 4$, see Remark \ref{RemarkExamplesHilbN}.